at the University of Tennessee at Martin

 Law school provides an attractive opportunity for many students looking for a career in public affairs, business or finance.
 Even those who do not necessarily want to become lawyers can use a law degree to build a successful career in banking, government, communications, law enforcement, or any number of areas of government service.
 While gaining admission to one of the nation’s 180 law schools has become a highly competitive process, U. T. Martin regularly sends its graduates to law schools in Tennessee and across the region and on to distinguished law-related careers.

 This site is designed to give prospective students an introduction to what U. T. Martin has to offer in preparing its students for the law school application process and for a successful career in the legal profession.
-Dr. Theodore Mosch, long-time professor of political science and pre-law advisor, has prepared a detailed guide for our undergraduates who are considering applying to law school.
-There are also pre-law resources available on my external links page, and a list of current law-related happenings on my pre-law news page.
+There are pre-law resources available on my external links page, and a list of current law-related happenings on my pre-law news page.
 The following is a brief introduction to U. T. Martin’s pre-law services, the things we feel make U. T. M. a great place to start your journey to a successful legal career.

 Like most universities, U. T. M. does not offer a “pre-law” major.
 In past years some universities did offer pre-law majors, but most law schools prefer their students to pursue their own academic interests when they are undergraduates.
 For most law schools a bachelor’s degree in any major is sufficient, and law schools accept students with degrees in a wide range of fields.